mematron/IDK-Web-App/README.md

 Download the entire repo and open the "index.html" file inside the project folder in a browser.
 This will run on most desktop browsers.
 However, it was designed to be viewed on 2nd iPhone.
 That means that it will look best on and iPhone or iPod Touch.

+mematron